hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     "If ANCOUNT>0, then the answer section represents an unsecure hint at the new RRset for this (QNAME,QCLASS,QTYPE).

-But since the only supported QTYPE for NOTIFY is SOA, this does not pose a potential leak.
+But since the only QTYPE for NOTIFY defined at the time of this writing is SOA, this does not pose a potential leak.

 ### SOA